 As the official liaison between SUNY Cortland and the news media, the Communications Office coordinates all information designed to promote understanding of and support for the College and its programs.

-The Public Relations Office releases all official statements on College policy, handles all media relations, and markets news and feature stories to regional, state and national media.
+The Communications Office releases all official statements on College policy, handles all media relations, and markets news and feature stories to regional, state and national media.
 The scope of news handled in the office ranges from stories related to new academic programs, faculty research and grants, to announcements of upcoming events and hometown releases on student achievements, including scholarship, and president’s and dean's lists honorees.

 The sports information staff promotes the College's 25 intercollegiate varsity sports and the hundreds of student-athletes competing for SUNY Cortland.
 The staff maintains all statistical records, coordinates media relations and hometown releases, supervises press box management and produces game programs and media brochures.

 The staff also updates the College's 24-hour sports hotline, the sports page on the College's website and publications for the C-Club.